 Texas Ratio Analysis

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare First National Bank of Scotia to Other Competitive Offers

 |Checking Account||0.05% APY||$500|

 |Certificates of Deposit|| ||$500 for all terms|

-First National Bank of Scotia has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-First National Bank of Scotia does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+First National Bank of Scotia has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+First National Bank of Scotia does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-First National Bank of Scotia's CD rates are fair in comparison to the average U.S. bank.Back to Overview
+First National Bank of Scotia's CD rates are fair as compared against the national average.Back to Overview

 Find a First National Bank of Scotia Near Me

-First National Bank of Scotia has 10 physical locations across the U.S.Back to Overview
+First National Bank of Scotia has 10 physical branches across the U.S.Back to Overview